 You’ll even see some more legitimate sites that tell you it will be a lot of work but as long as you follow their steps, you’ll be making money in 2 or 3 months or whatever.

 Again, this is usually WRONG.

 I don’t say this to discourage you from going out and doing your own thing and starting your own online business.
 Not at all!
-Actually it’s the opposite.
+Actually, it’s the opposite.

-I just want to acknowledge the fact – and I think it’s better to acknowledge the fact – that it’s difficult because if you don’t acknowledge the fact that it’s difficult than people are like “oh, it looks so easy!“
+I just want to acknowledge the fact – and I think it’s better to acknowledge the fact – that it’s difficult because if you don’t acknowledge the fact that it’s difficult when people are like “oh, it looks so easy!“

-Then, they start doing it and it’s not easy and it’s so much easier to get discouraged and innapropriately manage expectations.
+Then, they start doing it and it’s not easy and it’s so much easier to get discouraged and inappropriately manage expectations.
 And then after that, it’s kind of like “Whoa, What am I supposed to do now?!“

 The Best Online Business is Your Very Own “Magic Strategy”

 I want to bring this back to why I decided to start Don’t Want A Boss.